saasbook/hw-activerecord-practice/README.md

 When all the examples pass (RSpec should print each passing example's name in green), you're all done!

+**NOTE:**  If you want to try the examples interactively, start the Ruby interpreter with `bundle exec irb`, and then within the Ruby interpreter type `load 'activerecord_practice.rb'`.
+This will define the `Customer` class and allow you to try things like `Customer.where(...)` directly in the REPL (read-eval-print loop).

 ## Helpful Hints and Links